WaxOn/WaxOff

 Reading the Noise Floor

 The FLOOR stat estimates the background noise level.
 Below −60 dBFS is typically a clean recording.
 Between −60 and −50 dBFS the noise may be audible but is unlikely to affect processing.
 Above −50 dBFS (orange) the noise floor is high enough to skew loudness measurements, and above −40 dBFS (red) it will almost certainly affect results.
-At those levels, enabling Noise Reduction is recommended.
+At those levels, make sure Loudness Norm is enabled — WaxOn auto-applies RNNoise to the measurement pass — and consider running a dedicated noise-reduction tool (e.g. iZotope RX) on the source before WaxOn for the best result.

 WaxOn: Loudnorm On or Off?